Toxin types A are used in medicine to treat diseases characterized by overactive muscle and various muscle spasms.

 - Pains in the lower back.

-Thus, it can be said that injections of botulin into various parts of the body leads to a rapid recovery without any side effects.
+Thus, it can be said that injections of botulinum into various parts of the body lead to a rapid recovery without any side effects.
 It is also characterized by high efficiency in eliminating pain and improving the quality of life of patients.

-Treatment of neurological disorders with injections of botulin toxin has been carried out for around 30 years.
-In 1989, botulin treatment was recognized in the FDA (American Health Federation), and in 1994 it was widely used in Israel in the treatment of facial spasm arising from facial nerve disease, as well as in violation of the tone of the neck muscles and treatment of children under 12 years old suffering infantile cerebral palsy.
+Treatment of neurological disorders with injections of botulinum toxin has been carried out for around 30 years.
+In 1989, botulinum treatment was recognized by the FDA (American Health Federation), and in 1994 it was widely used in Israel in the treatment of facial spasm arising from facial nerve disease, as well as in violation of the tone of the neck muscles and treatment of children under 12 years old suffering infantile cerebral palsy.

-The injection of botulin into spasmodically reduced muscles is often the most effective treatment for a few diseases.
-One of them is neurotic tick.
+This injection of botulinum into spasmodically reduced muscles is often the most effective treatment for a few diseases.
+One of them is the neurotic tick.

-It was found that the injection of botulin in areas in which there is a feeling of inconvenience leads to the disappearance of internal pressure on the muscle, causing its involuntary movements, and thus helps to alleviate the disturbing sense of inconvenience.
+It was found that this injection in areas in which there is a feeling of inconvenience leads to the disappearance of internal pressure on the muscle, causing its involuntary movements, and thus helps to alleviate the disturbing sense of inconvenience.

-Even headache can be threated.
-There are specific types of headaches, in which injections of botulin at certain points on the head lead to a reduction and even disappearance of pain.
+Even a headache can be treated.
+There are specific types of headaches, in which injections of botulinum at certain points on the head lead to a reduction and even disappearance of pain.
 Such diseases include, for example, migraine.
 However, in order to choose the best option for help, the patient needs professional advice.

-Pay attention: there are strict contraindications, ignoring of which will inevitably lead to serious consequences, because botulin toxin is not suitable for everyone.
+Pay attention: there are strict contraindications, ignorance of which will inevitably lead to serious consequences because botulinum toxin is not suitable for everyone.